Martin Grabmann

-Martin Grabmann (5 January 1875 – 9 January 1949) was a German Roman Catholic priest, medievalist and historian of theology and philosophy.
+Martin Grabmann (5 January 1875 – 9 January 1949) was a German Catholic priest, medievalist and historian of theology and philosophy.
 He was a pioneer of the history of medieval philosophy and has been called "the greatest Catholic scholar of his time."

 Early life

 Grabmann was born in Winterzhofen, Bavaria, Germany, on 5 January 1875 to a deeply religious Bavarian parents, Joseph Grabmann (1848-1915), a farmer, and Walburga Bauer (1850-1886).
 He had two brothers.

 He attended the gymnasium in Eichstätt.
 At the College of Philosophy and Theology the Bischoefliches Lyzeum, a centre of scholastic renewal, Grabmann was influenced by his teacher Franz von Paula Morgott (1829-1900) to study the work of Thomas Aquinas.

 Religious life

-In August 1895, Grabmann entered the Dominican novitate at what is now Olomouc in the Czech Republic, but he left six months later to pursue the secular priesthood.
-He was ordained on March 20, 1898.
-He became a tertiary of the Dominican Order in 1921.
-After ordination, he was sent by his bishop to study in Rome.
+In August 1895, Grabmann entered the Dominican Order in Olomouc - he left the convent after six months to become a secular priest, but remained a tertiary member of the Dominicans for the rest of his life.

+Grabmann was ordained as a priest on March 20 1898 and served for two years in Kipfenberg, Allersberg and Neumarkt.
+He then studied at the Angelicum, the St. Thomas College of the Dominicans in Rome for two years.

+He then returned to pastoral work in Eichstätt, serving as a parish chaplain for a year, and then as confessor and spiritual director of the Benedictine convent for five years; this was his last pastoral work, as he spent the rest of his life in study and writing.